perfsonar/website/pages/collab/about.md

 The success of perfSONAR depends on contributions from the community in the form of development contributions, software testing, feature suggestions, and deployment.
-The development team would like to thank the following organizations for contributions to perfSONAR:
+The development team would like to thank the following organizations for their contributions to perfSONAR:

 {% for contrib in page.local.contrib %}
  * [{{ contrib.name }}]({{ contrib.url }}){% if contrib.nick %} ({{ contrib.nick }}){% endif %}